-9.7.4 [removed]
+- 9.7.4 [removed] - 9.7.5 A competitor who fails to record at least one (1) Valid Time in a round shall not qualify for advancement to the next round.

-- 9.7.5 A competitor who fails to record at least one (1) Valid Time in a round shall not qualify for advancement to the next round. - a) In the Elite Series only, if a competitor made a False Start in a round, their "Valid Time" result in any race in the round shall not be considered for next round advancement quota or next round advancement purposes.
+a) If the Elite Series only, if a competitor made a False Start in a round, their "Valid Time" result in any race in the round shall not be considered for next round advancement quota or next round advancement purposes, unless they are a Youth C competitor or the competition is a Qualification Speed Trial.